celigo/integrator-extension/README.md

 Installer functions are used to create or update different components of an integration based on features provided by a connector while installing a connector.
 Installer can be of three types - connector installer function, integration installer function and update function.

 #### Connector installer function
-Connector installer function is invoked when an user starts the connector install process. integrator.io creates an integration and passes control to the installer function with the required information so that install steps can be updated in the integration document.
-The function name has to be set to the installer function field while creating a connector.
+Connector installer function is invoked when a user starts the connector install process. integrator.io creates an integration, associates the license to that integration and passes control to the installer function with the required information so that relevant resources required by the integration can be created and install steps can be updated on the integration document.
+The function name has to be set on the installerFunction field on the connector.

 ```js
 /*